||My Humble Opinion||

 But, here are a couple of matters I don't understand:

 Why did Obama’s justice department feel it was necessary to conduct not one, but two, hostile raids on Gibson’s manufacturing plants with their officers dressed in full SWAT uniforms and armed with drawn automatic weapons in their hands?
 Gibson does not manufacture bombs, drugs, moonshine or counterfeit $100 US bills.
 They make guitars.
-Couldn’t they have directed an investigator, wearing a simple coat and tie to conduct an inquiry?
+Couldn’t they have directed an auditor or investigator, wearing a simple coat and tie to conduct an inquiry?

 Gibson has been in business since 1902, 110 years, and has never murdered one American citizen or federal agent.
 These raids terrorized the American factory workers, shut down the assembly and production, confiscated $262,000 of exotic fret boards and seized fully completed guitars.
 Was this violent show of force really necessary?